 Round 10: Performance

 Due to the powerful infrastructure mentioned above, online marketplaces built with website builders should have quick server response times.
-That being said, there are many companies like Speedboostr who try to solve this performance problem, which tells us that web builders leave much to be desired when it comes to performance.
+That said, the existence of countless performance optimisation companies like Speedboostr for Shopify tells a different story.

-This could be due to bloated infrastructure (trying to be all things to everyone), but also using too many features and plugins.
-When you install a plug-in on your site, chances are you only need part of what it offers.
-For example, a media plug-in may offer multiple features such as carousels, an image editor, as well as support for file types that you do not use.
-Only part of the plug-in serves a purpose; the rest is dead weight that can slow down your website.
+Performance issues with marketplace builders could be due to bloated infrastructure (trying to be all things to everyone), but also using too many features and plugins.
+When you install a plugin on your site, chances are you only need part of what it offers.
+For example, a media plugin may offer multiple features such as carousels, an image editor, as well as support for file types that you do not use.
+Only part of the plugin serves a purpose; the rest is dead weight that can slow down your site.

 Software development agencies worth their salt will always prioritise platform performance by aligning the tech stack and feature set with the business case and user needs.
 For example, an image-heavy retail marketplace like Airbnb uses Redis as an in-memory database to reduce latency, while ride-hailing app, Uber, uses it for both caching and queuing to handle large amounts of real-time requests.